hadihafizi/InhibRichClubDyn/README.md

-# HiDegDyn
+# InhibRichClubDyn
-This is the toolbox that is used to investigate HiDeg Dynamics
+This is the toolbox that is used to investigate network dynamics in cortical microcircuits.

-More detailed descriptions to be written later ...
+More detailed descriptions to be added soon ...